AdamBien/javaee8-essentials-archetype/README.md

 # Minimalistic Java EE 8 Quickstarter

-A quickstart maven archetype for creating greenfield Java EE 8 projects
+A quickstart maven archetype for creating greenfield Java EE 8 / Jakarta EE project with MicroProfile 2+ APIs.

 Fire up your CLI and type: